 When habitats of wild animals are disturbed by humans, viruses that they are natural hosts to can jump host, as exemplified by the story of the HIV virus from chimpanzees in rainforests of West Africa.
 It’s the same story being replayed around the world with different host species and different viruses, the only constant is humans, disturbing the equilibrium at our peril.

 AIDS has become one of the most devastating infectious diseases to have emerged in recent history.
-HIV and AIDS continue to be a major global public health issue, having claimed over 32 million lives.
+HIV and AIDS continue to be a major global public health issue.

 Infection may cause no symptoms, mild symptoms such as a cough, headache and breathlessness or extreme acute respiratory infection and fatal encephalitis (inflammation of the brain).
 It is estimated that 40 to 75 per cent of those who are infected die.

 Fruit bats are the natural host of this virus but pigs may become infected, possibly by eating fruit contaminated with bat secretions, and the virus is highly contagious among pigs.
 It was first identified in a 1999 outbreak among pig farmers in Sungai Nipah, a village in Malaysia.
 The outbreak caused a relatively mild disease in the pigs, but nearly 300 human cases with over 100 deaths were reported.
 In order to stop the outbreak spreading, more than a million pigs were killed.
 Subsequent outbreaks have occurred in India and Bangladesh with the latter experiencing outbreaks most years.

 There are currently no specific drugs or vaccines for Nipah virus infection.
 In 2019, Richard Hatchett, chief executive of the Coalition for Epidemic Preparedness Innovations said: “Twenty years have passed since its discovery, but the world is still not adequately equipped to tackle the global health threat posed by Nipah virus”.